Close Menu

 Nutritional Counseling: Guidance from dietitians to establish healthy eating habits and repair the relationship with food.

-Medication: In some cases, medications can be used to treat co-occurring issues like anxiety or depression.
+Medication: In some cases, medications can remain used to treat co-occurring issues like anxiety or depression.

 Support Groups: Offering a community of peers who understand the challenges of recovering from an eating disorder.